Overview

 Sometimes you will find that a corresponding record does not exist in the Property table, if that happens you can just right-click in the table a select Add Row.

 Note on Radio Buttons.
-If the control you want to set is a Radio Button then the value you need to enter in the Property table can be found the RadioButton table in the Value column.
+If the control you want to set is a Radio Button then the value you need to enter in the Property table can be found in the RadioButton table in the Value column.

 Saving the Transform File (MST)